doitsujin/dxvk/README.md

 # DXVK

-A Vulkan-based compatibility layer for Direct3D 11 which allows running 3D applications on Linux using Wine.
+A Vulkan-based translation layer for Direct3D 10/11 which allows running 3D applications on Linux using Wine.

 For the current status of the project, please refer to the [project wiki](https://github.com/doitsujin/dxvk/wiki).

 For binary releases, see the [releases](https://github.com/doitsujin/dxvk/releases) page.

-For Direct3D 10 support, check out [DXUP](https://github.com/Joshua-Ashton/dxup), which can be used together with DXVK.

 ## Build instructions